TheSmallBlue/15.ai-Python-API/README.md

 Install dependencies

     python3 -m pip install requests
-Grab the `fifteen_api.py` and throw it where you want to use it.
+Grab the `vocodes_api.py` and throw it where you want to use it.

 ## Usage
 ### As command line tool:
-You can use `fifteen_api.py` as executable in terminal.
+You can use `vocodes_api.py` as executable in terminal.
 Launch it with

-    python3 fifteen_api.py
+    python3 vocodes_api.py
- ~~You will get a list of characters and their available emotions, and you can~~ Visit https://fifteen.ai/app, find the character's name and the suitable emotion, and use them right there to get your text-to-speech dreams come true as .wav files. (**WARNING**: Character's name and emotions are case sensitive!
+ Visit https://uberduck.ai/ or https://vo.codes/, find the character's name through inspect element, and use them right there to get your text-to-speech dreams come true as .wav files. (**WARNING**: Character's names case sensitive!
 You'll get a server error if you type them in incorrectly.)
 ### As imported module in python code:

-Suppose you put `fifteen_api.py` next to the file in which you want to use it:
+Suppose you put `vocodes_api.py` next to the file in which you want to use it:

 #### Import class:

-    from fifteen_api import FifteenAPI
+    from vocodes_api import VocodesAPI

 #### Initialize API:

-    tts_api = FifteenAPI()
+    tts_api = VocodesAPI()
 Alternatively, to get verbose output:

-    tts_api = FifteenAPI(show_debug=True)
+    tts_api = VocodesAPI(show_debug=True)

 #### Save TTS to file:

-    tts_api.save_to_file("Fluttershy", "Neutral", "This is a test text", "my_tts_file.wav") Alternatively, to automatically generate a unique file name
+    tts_api.save_to_file("homer-simpson", "This is a test text", "my_tts_file.wav") Alternatively, to automatically generate a unique file name

-    tts_api.save_to_file("Fluttershy", "Neutral", "This is a test text") Example output on successful request:
+    tts_api.save_to_file("homer-simpson", "This is a test text") Example output on successful request:

-    {'status': 'OK', 'filename': '15ai-Fluttershy-Thisisatestte-1588057995.wav'}
+    {'status': 'OK', 'filename': 'uberduck-homer-simpson-Thisisatestte-1588057995.wav'}
 Example output on failed request:

      {'status': 'Reason_why_it_failed', 'filename': None}
 #### Get TTS as bytes:

-    response = tts_api.get_tts_raw("Fluttershy", "Neutral", "This is a test text") Example output on successful request:
+    response = tts_api.get_tts_raw("homer-simpson", "This is a test text") Example output on successful request: